 Daytrana is prescribed for children and adolescents ages 6 to 17 years with attention deficit hyperactivity disorder (ADHD).
 Alcohol should not be consumed before age 21 years in the United States.

 Heavy alcohol use can lead to alcohol use disorder.
-And Daytrana typically isn’t prescribed to people with alcohol use disorder or a history of alcohol or drug dependence.
-This is because Daytrana carries a
+And Daytrana typically isn’t prescribed to people with dependence or substance use disorder, including alcohol use disorder.
+This is because Daytrana has boxed warnings* about a high risk of misuse and addiction.

 If you have questions about drinking alcohol during Daytrana treatment, talk with your doctor or pharmacist.

-* A boxed warning is the most serious warning from the Food and Drug Administration (FDA).
+* Boxed warnings are the most serious warnings from the Food and Drug Administration (FDA).
 To learn more about this, see the “Daytrana withdrawal and dependence” section below.

 Different interactions can cause different effects.
 For instance, some interactions can interfere with how well a drug works.
 Other interactions can increase side effects or make them more severe.
 Drug-condition interactions can also cause certain effects.
 For information about these interactions, see the “Daytrana precautions” section below.